-Randomly connected neural networks such as the recently proposed class of advanced randomized learning techniques called Stochastic Configuration Networks [1] and the wellknown Random Vector Functional Link (RVFL) [2] have become an increasingly popular topic of modern theoretical and applied research.
-On the theoretical side, the main result is that RFVLs provide universal approximation for continuous maps and functional approximations that converge in Kullback-Leibler divergence, when the target function is a probability density function [3].
+Randomly connected neural networks, such as the recently proposed class of advanced randomized learning techniques called stochastic configuration networks [1] and the well-known random vector functional link (RVFL) [2], have become an increasingly popular topic of modern theoretical and applied research.
+On the theoretical side, the main result is that RFVLs provide a universal approximation for continuous maps and functional approximations that converge in the Kullback-Leibler divergence when the target function is a probability density function [3].
 When this is combined with the simplicity of RVFL's design and training process, it makes them a very attractive alternative for solving practical machine learning problems in edge computing.

-The aim of this article is to present an approach for an order of magnitude increase of the resource-efficiency (memory footprint, computational complexity, and energy consumption) of RVFLs operations.
+The aim of this brief is to present an approach for an order of magnitude increase of the resource-efficiency (memory footprint, computational complexity, and energy consumption) of RVFLs operations.
 The proposed approach combines techniques from two fields of computer science: stochastic computing [4] and hyperdimensional computing [5].
-The fundamental idea is in the realization of activations of the hidden layer with the computationally simple operations of hyperdimensional computing, and the usage of the density-based encoding of the input features as in stochastic computing.
+The fundamental idea is in the realization of activations of the hidden layer with the computationally simple operations of hyperdimensional computing and the usage of the density-based encoding of the input features as in stochastic computing.
 Moreover, we enhance this approach with the integer-only readout matrix.
-This combination allows us to use integer arithmetics end-toend.
-The novel contributions of the article are as follows:
+This combination allows us to use integer arithmetics end-to-end.
+The novel contributions of this brief are given as follows.

-- A resource-efficient approach to RVFLs is proposed, which uses only integer operations; - The empirical evaluation on 121 real-world classification datasets demonstrates that the accuracy of the proposed approach is higher than that of the conventional RVFL; - Field-Programmable Gate Array (FPGA) implementation of the proposed approach is an order of magnitude more energy-efficient and 2.5 times faster than the conventional RVFL.
+- A resource-efficient approach to RVFLs is proposed, which uses only integer operations. - 2) The empirical evaluation on 121 real-world classification data sets demonstrates that the accuracy of the proposed approach is higher than that of the conventional RVFL. - 3) Field-programmable gate array (FPGA) implementation of the proposed approach is an order of magnitude more energyefficient and 2.5 times faster than the conventional RVFL.

-The article is structured as follows.
+This brief is structured as follows.
 The background of methods used for the proposed approach is presented in Section II.
 The approach itself is described in Section III.
 The performance evaluation follows in Section IV.
 Section V covers related work.
 Section VI presents the concluding remarks.